betterwebleon/international-list/README.md

 | 20.| network.http.request.max-start-delay      |   3   |
 | 21.| network.websocket.delay-failed-reconnects | false |

 \* ***Take advantage of this valuable information at your own risk - if there is any.
-It is possible to revert the changes anytime, so be fearless.*** :)
+It is possible to revert the changes anytime.
+Be fearless, padawan!***

 ###4.
 License
 This is free and unencumbered software released into the public domain.